 She spent time working as a teaching artist in NYC before moving to Boston, where she worked with Company One Theatre.
 While there she also founded the theater program at Roxbury Preparatory Charter School, Dorchester Campus.

-Ruthie and her husband Bruce started an artist fellowship in Somerville, MA before setting out on a series of artist residencies, which they are currently pursuing across the USA.
-She has recently turned her focus to playwriting and developing movement workshops.
+Ruthie and her husband Bruce started an artist fellowship in Somerville, MA before setting out on a series of artist residencies.
+During 2019-2020 they traveled across the USA and spent time at Laity Lodge in Texas, Harrison Center for the Arts in Indiana, and Grunewald Guild in Washington.